MLXPorts/mlx-scipy/doc/source/dev/api-dev/special_ufuncs.rst

       Real or complex valued argument

-When documenting the returns section, the type of the returned value should be ``scalar or ndarray`` since ufuncs return scalars when given scalars as arguments.
+When documenting the returns section, the type of the returned value should be ``scalar or array`` since ufuncs return scalars when given scalars as arguments.
 Also keep in mind that providing a ``name`` for the return value is optional, and indeed is often not helpful for special functions.
 So for the Gamma function we might have something